Gauravchandola2022/AiCodeX/readme.md

 1. Tokenize the source code.
 2. Parse the tokens into an Abstract Syntax Tree (AST).
 3. Perform semantic analysis.
-4. Generate assembly code
+4. Generate assembly code.
-5. Output visualization of the AST structure
+5. Output visualization of the AST structure.
-6. Export the AST to JSON for further analysis
+6. Export the AST to JSON for further analysis.

 ### Compiler Output